 Designation of the Operator

 ___________ is designated as the Operator of the Contract Area.
-The Parties shall promptly execute and file all documents required by the MMS in connection with the designation of _______ as Operator or with the designation of any other Party as a substitute or successor Operator.
-Unless agreed otherwise by all the Parties, the Operator shall be classified as the designated applicant for oil spill financial responsibility purposes, and each Non-Operating Party shall promptly execute the appropriate documentation reflecting that classification and promptly provide that documentation to the Operator for filing with the MMS.
+The Parties shall promptly execute and file all documents required by the DOI in connection with the designation of _______ as Operator or with the designation of any other Party as a substitute or successor Operator.
+Unless agreed otherwise by all the Parties, the Operator shall be classified as the designated applicant for oil spill financial responsibility purposes, and each Non-Operating Party shall promptly execute the appropriate documentation reflecting that classification and promptly provide that documentation to the Operator for filing with the DOI.

 Substitute Operator